PatilRohan1/-Analysis_of_Netflix_show_reviews/README.md

 # -Analysis_of_Netflix_show_reviews
-1.Insights that we got from this project:
+Insights that we got from this project:
-2.Top 10 movies based on each score
+1.Top 10 movies based on each score
-3.Top 10 movies based on overall score
+2.Top 10 movies based on overall score
-4.Number of movies in each rating category
+3.Number of movies in each rating category
-5.Top 10 movies based on awards received
+4.Top 10 movies based on awards received
-6.Number of days a movie takes to come on Netflix 7.Number of movies in each language
+5.Number of days a movie takes to come on Netflix 6.Number of movies in each language
-8.Number of movies in each runtime
+7.Number of movies in each runtime
-9.Movies with good IMDB rating (above 7) that's released after 2019 10.Number of movies in each genre
+8.Movies with good IMDB rating (above 7) that's released after 2019 9.Number of movies in each genre
-11.Correlation between each rating
+10.Correlation between each rating
-12.Popularity of movies based on votes
+11.Popularity of movies based on votes